angusjf/bitmap-upscaler/README.md

 ## example usage

-to upscale a 16x16 bitmap called `sprite.bmp` by a factor of 3 to a 48x48 bitmap called
+to upscale a 16x16 bitmap called `sprite.bmp` by a factor of 3 to a 48x48 bitmap called `output.bmp`
 ```
 ./upscaler 3 sprite.bmp output.bmp
 ```